kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

-# Introduction of Definition Objects
+# Introduction of Definition CRD

-This documentation explains how to register and manage available *components* and *traits* in your platform with `ComponentDefinition` and `TraitDefinition`, so your end users could "assemble" them into an `Application` resource.
+This documentation explains how to register and manage available *components* and *traits* in your platform with `ComponentDefinition` and `TraitDefinition`, so end users could instantiate and "assemble" them into an `Application`.

 > All definition objects are expected to be maintained and installed by platform team, think them as *capability providers* in your platform.

 ## Overview

 Essentially, a definition object in KubeVela is consisted by three section:
-- **Capability Indexer** defined by `spec.workload` in `ComponentDefinition` and `spec.definitionRef` in `TraitDefinition`.
+- **Capability Indicator**
+  - `ComponentDefinition` uses `spec.workload` to indicate the workload type of this component.
-  - this is for discovering the provider of this capability.
+  - `TraitDefinition` uses `spec.definitionRef` to indicate the provider of this trait.
 - **Interoperability Fields**
   - they are for the platform to ensure a trait can work with given workload type.
 Hence only `TraitDefinition` has these fields.
-- **Capability Encapsulation** defined by `spec.schematic`
+- **Capability Encapsulation and Abstraction** defined by `spec.schematic`
-  - this defines the encapsulation (i.e. templating and parametering) of this capability.
-For now, user can choose to use Helm or CUE as encapsulation.
+  - this defines the **templating and parametering** (i.e. encapsulation) of this capability.

 Hence, the basic structure of definition object is as below: